Dave Attell: Career

 In 2018, he toured with Jeff Ross on the Bumping Mics Tour.
 Over the last three days of the tour they taped a three-part documentary series, Bumping Mics with Jeff Ross & Dave Attell for Netflix.
 Interspersed footage showcases the duo's interactions both off-stage and on as they return to the Comedy Cellar, where a spontaneous first performance marked the birth of their ensemble act.

 In 2024, Attell released the Netflix comedy special Dave Attell: Hot Cross Buns.

 Personal life

-Attell has been sober since the late 2000s.
+Dave Attell dated comedienne Sarah Silverman in the 1990s.
+He has been sober since the late 2000s.